GenesisEducationKyiv/front-end-school-3-0-RockMasha/ADR/architecture.md

 ## Rationale

-A modular structure was chosen because it separates logic into distinct parts and prevents them from being mixed.
-At the same time, it doesn't overly complicate the structure for a small project like this, as something like FSD (Feature-Sliced Design) would.
+A modular structure was chosen because it separates logic into distinct units and prevents them from being mixed.
+At the same time, it doesn't overly complicate the structure for a small project like this, unlike FSD (Feature-Sliced Design) might.

-- The `models` directory stores complete page sections with their own logic that do not overlap with other modules.
+- The `features` folder stores complete parts of a page, each with its own logic that does not overlap with other modules.
-- The `components` folder contains parts of those models that also include their own logic.
+- The `components` folder is divided into:
+  - `modules` — logic-heavy components that are part of features,
-- The `ui` directory holds small, purely presentational components with no logic.
+  - `ui` — small, purely presentational components without logic,
+  - `layout` — layout templates and structural elements.
-- The `services` folder includes basic Axios configuration and reusable API requests.
+- The `api` directory holds basic Axios configuration and API requests organized by category.
-- The `shared` directory stores hooks, constants, and other utility functions used across the project.
+- The `shared` folder contains reusable hooks, constants, and helpers

-Depending on the decision to keep or replace `createContext` providers with Redux, the project will include either a `providers` or `redux` folder.
-This folder will manage shared state for components.
+- Depending on the decision to use context or Redux, the project will include either a `context` or `redux` folder to manage shared state across components.

 ## Future Consequences